Soft or Hard Chamber?

 The connection or use of pure oxygen to a soft chamber is illegal, considered tampering and is deemed unlawful for any use according to the FDA.
 The use of any medical oxygen for breathing requires a prescription from a registered physician– MD or DO.

-Soft Chambers can expose patients to Toxic Inhalation
+Soft Chambers can expose Clients to Toxic Inhalation

 Will you put yourself or your family at risk, both medically and legally, just to save a little money?
-Inflatable bag chambers are made with rubber, plastic and petroleum products which off-gas in oxygen environments and expose those inside of them to toxicity by inhalation.
+Some Mild or Soft chambers are made with rubber, plastic and petroleum products which off-gas in oxygen environments and expose those inside of them to toxicity by inhalation.

 Inadequate pressure allows possible exposure to Bacterial Infection

 Scientific studies show that oxygen becomes bacteriostatic (stops bacteria from reproducing) at 1.5ATA (16fsw).
-As Inflatable chambers cannot achieve internal pressures over 1.3 ATA, it cannot kill bacteria but will enhance the growth of certain molds, fungus and aerobic bacteria.
+As Mild or Soft chambers cannot achieve internal pressures over 1.3 ATA, it cannot kill bacteria but will enhance the growth of certain molds, fungus and aerobic bacteria.

 Look for Trained, Certified Hyperbaric Medical Technicians